Ezekiel 4 – Signs of Siege and Exile

 ii.
 “He now plays the role of the priest, carrying the burden of his people’s sins on his shoulder.”
 (Block)

 b.
 According to the number of days that you lie on it, you shall bear their iniquity: Ezekiel was to act out this ritual for three hundred and ninety days.
 Perhaps he did it at night when he slept, or at some regular time of the day.
 After the 390 days for the house of Israel, he was then to do it for 40 days to symbolically bear the iniquity of the house of Judah.

 i.
 “We should probably envision him adopting his prone position for several hours each day, and then, while the audience watched, eat one small bite of the loaf.”
 (Block)

 c.
 I have laid on you a day for each year: Ezekiel acted out 390 years of iniquity for the kingdom of Israel and 40 years for Judah.

 i.
 Many different explanations have been given for these 390 and 40 years.
-Probably the best one was stated by Wiersbe: “When you add the years of the reigns of the kings of Judah from Rehoboam to Zedekiah, as recorded in 1 and 2 Kings, you have a total of 394 years.
-Since during three of the years of his reign Rehoboam walked with God (2 Chronicles 11:16–17), we end up with a number very close to Ezekiel’s 390 years.”
+Probably the best one was stated by Wiersbe: “When you add the years of the reigns of the kings of Judah from Rehoboam to Zedekiah, as recorded in 1-2 Kings, you have a total of 394 years.
+Since during three of the years of his reign Rehoboam walked with God (2 Chronicles 11:16-17), we end up with a number very close to Ezekiel’s 390 years.”

 ii.
-“Verse 4 makes it plain that the period must not represent the time of Israel’s sinning, but the period during which the nation bears its iniquity and is punished.”
+“Ezekiel 4:4 makes it plain that the period must not represent the time of Israel’s sinning, but the period during which the nation bears its iniquity and is punished.”
 (Feinberg)

 3. (7-8) Restrained according to the years of the siege.

 “Therefore you shall set your face toward the siege of Jerusalem; your arm shall be uncovered, and you shall prophesy against it.
 And surely I will restrain you so that you cannot turn from one side to another till you have ended the days of your siege.